betcode-org/faq/docs/deploying-strategies.md

 # Deploying Strategies

 ## New Strategies
-??? question "I’m trying a new strategy.
+??? question "I’m about to run a new strategy live.
 What should I do to protect myself in case it goes horribly wrong?"
-    Before runnig a new strategy live, it is recommended that you paper trade for a short period.
+    Before running a new strategy live, it is recommended that you paper trade for a short period.
 Assuming you've backtested properly, it should work with similar results.
 However, it's a good way to uncover any environmental differences.

     When you're ready to trade with real money, you may want to protect yourself by limiting the amount of funds in your account.
-One way to do this without actually withdrawing funds from Betfair, is to temporarily transfer any surplus from the account's "Main Wallet" to the "Exchange Games Wallet" where it can be parked until you are cofident that the strategy won't run rampant.
+One way to do this without actually withdrawing funds from Betfair, is to temporarily transfer any surplus from the account's "Main Wallet" to the "Exchange Games Wallet" where it can be parked until you are confident that the strategy won't run rampant.

 ??? question "Is there a way to force my strategy to process market books periodically, even when there’s no update within that period?"
     There is.
 You can set the streaming_timeout parameter for your strategy and it will force an update after the specified number of seconds.